mozbe/vonq/README.md

-`yarn install`
+#Vonq form

+Simple form app with validation and edit functionality.

+#Setup
-`yarn start`
+`yarn install` -> `yarn start`

-`yarn test`

-keys just using indexes whereas id's would be preferred

-Opted for Formik for quick form implementation and easy validation
+##Notes

-No extra state management (i.e. Redux) as very simple app
+- No extra state management (i.e. Redux) as this is a small app

-polyfills are all imported (core-js) whereas in a producetion build only the required polyfills should be included
+- Polyfills are all imported (core-js) whereas in a producetion build only the required polyfills should be included

+##Tech
+* CSS Modules package *babel-plugin-react-css-modules* (handles both global CSS / CSS modules)

+* Formik for quick form implementation and easy validation

+* immutability-helper for state updates